Jacob-Friesen/obscurejs/README.md

 <hr/>

 * [promiseRace.js](https://obscurejavascript.tumblr.com/post/190221199570/waiting-for-the-first-returned-or-errored-api): How to get the fastest returned API result or error with `Promise.race` and a simple example Polyfill for it.
+* [publicInstanceFields.js](#): Initialize class fields without constructors.
-* [uniqBy.js](#): How to create unique arrays based on a condition in one line with a helper function.
+* [uniqBy.js](https://obscurejavascript.tumblr.com/post/190481792523/uniq-by-in-javascript): How to create unique arrays based on a condition in one line with a helper function.

 <h5>2019</h5>
 <hr/>